markusMM/deep_koopmann_simulation/readme.md

-# Deep Koopman and HAVOC Optimization Toolkit
+# Deep Koopman and HAVOK Optimization Toolkit

 ## What is Koopman and what shall one even care about such another useless cryptic python library?